 When you are in Berry, you'll notice that it is more blue-collar than most other communities in America.
 39.35% of Berry’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Berry is a town of professionals, sales and office workers and production and manufacturing workers.
 There are especially a lot of people living in Berry who work in healthcare (13.21%), sales jobs (11.59%) and office and administrative support (9.43%).

 Setting & Lifestyle

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Berry has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Berry has few renters and college students.
 But the biggest reason it is quieter in Berry than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Berry may be for you.

-Being a small town, Berry does not have a public transit system used by locals to get to and from work.
+Berry is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.